gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Path MTU Discovery

    SCTP provides Path MTU discovery and fragmentation/reassembly for user messages.
-According to Section 3.2, DTLS can send maximum sized messages.
+According to {{Msg-size}}, DTLS can send maximum sized DTLS Records.
 Therefore, Path MTU discovery of DTLS MUST NOT be used.

 ##  Retransmission of Messages

    SCTP provides a reliable and in-sequence transport service for DTLS messages that require it.
-See Section 4.4.
+See {{Stream-Usage}}.
 Therefore, DTLS procedures for retransmissions MUST NOT be used.

 #  SCTP Considerations